KenKundert/quantiphy/README.rst

   default employs SI scale factors.
 - Flexible unit conversion and scaling is supported to make it easy to convert to or from any required form.
-- Provides a small but extensible collection of physical constants.
 - Supports the binary scale factors (*Ki*, *Mi*, etc.) along with the normal SI scale factors (*k*, *M*, etc.).
+- When a quantity is created from a string, the actual digits specified can be used in any output, eliminating any loss of precision.

 Alternatives